iavstudents/learnLinux/README.md

 # Learn Linux
-Learn how to using linux as daily Operating System.
+Learn how to use linux as daily Operating System.

 ## apps.md
 Contains apps to use daily